Introduction to consumer psychology

 What is consumer psychology?

 Consumer psychology aims to pinpoint exactly why people make the decisions they do.
-As a field of a study, it is driven by the realisation that if businesses can understand why people make decisions, they can use this knowledge to hone their products and marketing strategies, in effect increasing their attractiveness.
+As a field of a study, it is driven by the realisation that if businesses can understand the psychological factors of consumer behaviour and why people make decisions, they can use this knowledge to hone their products and marketing strategies.
+In turn this means they can increase their attractive to their potential customers or target audience.

 Consumer psychology involves finding answers to a wide range of questions, including: